SmartMedia

 SmartMedia is an obsolete flash memory card standard owned by Toshiba, with capacities ranging from 2 MB to 128 MB.
 The format mostly saw application in the early 2000s in digital cameras and audio production.
 SmartMedia memory cards are no longer manufactured.

 History

 The SmartMedia format was launched in the summer of 1995 to compete with the MiniCard, CompactFlash, and PC Card formats.
 Although memory cards are nowadays associated with digital cameras, digital audio players, PDAs, and similar devices, SmartMedia was pitched as a successor to the computer floppy disk.
 Indeed, the format was originally named Solid State Floppy Disk Card (SSFDC), and the physical design resembles a miniature 3.5" floppy disk.
 The SSFDC forum, a consortium aiming to promote SSFDC as an industry standard, was founded in April 1996, consisting of 37 initial members.

+The Japan-exclusive 1998 Nintendo 64 game Mario no Photopi had two SmartMedia slots integrated into its cartridge and could facilitate transfers between devices and cards, and was marketed as supporting Fujifilm's Digital Imaging Services for printing saved images.

+Some digital audio production equipment of the early 2000s relied on SmartMedia storage, such as the Yamaha QY100 Music Sequencer, Roland MC-09 "PhraseLab" synthesizer, Korg Electribe ES-1 and ES-1 MKII, Korg Triton LE workstation, and the Zoom PS-04 "Palmtop Studio".